 Clyde is a very small city located in the state of Texas.
 With a population of 3,848 people and two constituent neighborhoods, Clyde is the 432nd largest community in Texas.

-Clyde is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clyde is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Clyde who work in sales jobs (18.10%), office and administrative support (10.41%), and art, media, and design (6.30%).
+When you are in Clyde, you'll notice that it is more blue-collar than most other communities in America.
+36.27% of Clyde’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Clyde is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Clyde who work in sales jobs (13.73%), office and administrative support (9.13%), and management occupations (6.30%).

 Of important note, Clyde is also a city of artists.
 Clyde has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clyde’s character.

-The percentage of people in Clyde with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.63% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Clyde who are college-educated is close to the national average for all communities of 21.84%: 19.44% of the adults in Clyde have a bachelor's degree or advanced degree.

 Clyde is a somewhat ethnically-diverse city.
 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clyde residents report their race to be White, followed by Black or African-American.
-Clyde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.31% of the city’s residents.
-Important ancestries of people in Clyde include German, Irish, English, British, and Scots-Irish.
+Important ancestries of people in Clyde include German, English, Irish, British, and Romanian.

 The most common language spoken in Clyde is English.
 Other important languages spoken here include Spanish and Italian.